Former Seahawk Tarvaris Jackson dies in car accident at age 36

 Jackson got to play the final series of Seattle’s 43-8 Super Bowl win over Denver in 2014, a season in which he appeared in three games, completing 10-13 passes and throwing a touchdown in a September blowout of Jacksonville.

-In the 2014 season he earned a reputation as something of a good-luck charm for coin clips as Seattle memorably won tosses to get the ball first and win overtime games against Denver in the regular season and then against Green Bay in the NFC conference title game, a win that propelled the Seahawks to their third Super Bowl.
+In the 2014 season he earned a reputation as something of a good-luck charm for coin flips as Seattle memorably won tosses to get the ball first and win overtime games against Denver in the regular season and then against Green Bay in the NFC conference title game, a win that propelled the Seahawks to their third Super Bowl.

+Each time, Jackson was sent out to handle the duties so Wilson could concentrate on talking to coaches about plans for overtime.
+Each time, Jackson watched as opponents made the call, with the coin instead going in Seattle’s favor.

+“That guy, I don’t want to break his luck, but I mean, that guy is something else, man,” Wilson said after the NFC title game win over Green Bay.

 Jackson is survived by his wife, Lakitta, and three children, Tarvaris, Takayla and Tyson.